 The lessons from the catastrophe of 9/11 are all too often replayed with every new calamity that comes along.
 If your company's operations are in any way reliant on data stored on computers, you cannot afford to ignore the basic tenets of disaster recovery preparation.
 If data is not backed up a sufficient distance out of harm's way, your company may not survive the disaster.
 At some point, maintaining shareholder value and meeting regulatory criteria will become paramount in the disaster recovery discussion.
 I have distilled the basics of disaster recovery to a baker's dozen.
-Use this as a checklist to gauge -- and improve -- the effectiveness of your
+Use this as a checklist to gauge -- and improve -- the effectiveness of your disaster recovery plan.

 Rule 0 -- Identify the critical business processes and applications, along with the hardware, software, business and IT support staff that run them, and the local and wide area networks that connect them to the end users.
 Your business resumption and IT recovery plan must include action items for every element you have identified.

 Rule 1 -- On a daily basis own a complete replica (on disk or tape) of the "digital trio."
 The digital trio consists of:

 - The operating system your applications run on and the current patch levels present in your production environment.

 - The critical applications that run on the operating system with their current patches.